MarcWeber/tsmono/README.md

 See test/test.ts

-libraries with package.json and tsmono.json get linked and run with the ../node_modules symlinks hack, see below.
+libraries with package.json and tsmono.json get linked and run with the ../node_modules symlinks hack, or --recurse (running the risk that you use different versions of the same library)..

-More work is required to put executables in path
+More work is required to put executables in path, too.

+Warnings about differing versions should be implemented.

 Why extra file
 ==============